Digital Camera Glossary

 An image coding system that processes picture information captured by a camera's image sensor and compresses it for storage on a memory card.
 Most digital cameras let you adjust the amount of compression applied to an image — greater compression levels let you store more pictures in the same amount of space, but with reduced image quality.
 Less compression gives you higher quality pics, but allows you to store fewer of them on a memory card.

 Color LCD viewscreens are pretty much the norm on today's digital cameras; they can operate in place of, or in addition to, traditional viewfinders.
-Most cameras' LCDs measure between 1.8" and 3.5" diagonally, with resolutions between 100,000 and 240,000 pixels.
+Most cameras' LCDs measure between 1.8" and 3.5" diagonally, with resolutions of up to a million or more pixels.
 The higher the LCD's resolution, the clearer your view will be of images and camera menus.

 Practically speaking, lag time is the pause between when you push the shutter button to take a picture, and when the camera actually takes the picture.
 In point-and-shoot cameras, that pause is frequently due to the camera's need to set autofocus before taking the picture.
 In the early days of digital photography, that lag could take a long time — long enough that a fast-moving subject could have exited the frame entirely by the time the camera actually took the shot.